elixir-lang/elixir/lib/elixir/pages/patterns-and-guards.md

 end
 ```

 It would be repetitive to write every time we need this check.
-Instead you can use `defguard/1` and `defguardp/1` to create guard macros.
+Instead, you can use `defguard/1` and `defguardp/1` to create guard macros.
 Here's an example how:

 ```elixir
 defmodule MyInteger do